-А plea/sentencing hearing was requested by Vallier's defense, which was calendared for May 14, at 10:30 a.m.
-Brian Cross, 43, of Woodruff, waived his preliminary hearing one felony charge on of manufacturing/ delivery of amphetamine and one felony count possession with of intent of amphetamine/ methamphetamine.
-The court found probable cause and Cross was bound over for arraignment.
-A not- Michael Mortag, 51, of Sayner, had a not guilty plea entered at a preliminary hearing on one felony charge of firearm possession - convicted of a felony.
-Officer Jordan Brault from the Eagle River Police Department provided testimony during the hearing.
+plea/sentencing hearing was requested by Vallier's defense, which was calendared for May 14, at 10:30 a.m.
+Brian Cross, 43, of Woodruff, waived his preliminary hearing one felony charge of manufacturing/ delivery of amphetamine and one felony count possession with intent of amphetamine/ methamphetamine. court found probable cause and Cross was bound over for arraignment.
+A notguilty plea was entered Raymond Vallier, 59, of by the court.
+A judicial Lac du Flambeau, appeared pretrial was set for March of charge of possession with for a judicial pretrial on 18, at 8:30 a.m.
+The alleged possession last week at one felony charge of a offenses took place June 3 Michael Mortag, 51, of Sayner, had a not guilty plea entered at a preliminary hearing on one felony charge of firearm possession - convicted of a felony.
+Officer Jordan Brault from the Eagle River Police Department provided testimony during hearing.
 Probable cause was found and bond was continued.
 A judicial pretrial was set for March 12, at 9:30 a.m.
-Rachael Fancher, 30, of Phelps, was found guilty and given an 18-month hearing after pleading guilty to the charge.
+Rachael Fancher, 30, of Phelps, was found guilty and given an 18-month on one felony charge methamphetamine her plea and sentencing hearing after pleading health programming appropriate by In the case of violation, Fancher would serve the guilty to the charge.
 That is after Branch 2 judge Daniel Overbey stayed a nine-month sentence in Vilas Jail.
-Conditions of the probation include court costs payable to the Clerk of Court's Office within 30 days, AODA assessment/ follow through, mental health assessment/ follow through, gainful employment, and other programming deemed appropriate by agent.
-In the case of violation, Fancher would serve the nine months.
-Hearing FROM PAGE 3 of WCC delegates to ensure they meet the criteria for inclusion and will be prepared for the spring hearing agenda and online input, which kicks off on April 14 and will close on April 16.
+Conditions of the probation include court costs payable to the Clerk of Court's Office within 30 days, AODA assessment/ follow through, mental assessment/ follow through, gainful employment, and other deemed agent.
+EMPLOYMENT nine months.